-WKFC 150 BASIC WORKFORCE SKILLS 0 Units Lecture: 3 hours Also available online
+WKFC 150 BASIC WORKFORCE SKILLS

 Designed to give the student the foundation necessary to be successful in the workforce.
 Focuses on reading for information, applied mathematics, locating information, applied technology, writing, business writing, listening, observation, and teamwork skills required in the workplace.
 Grades: Non Credit only.
 Non Degree Applicable Non Credit.